About the course

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

-After successful completion of Year Zero in our International Academy, you progress to complete your course with the Department of Computer Science and Electronic Engineering.
+After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with the Department of Computer Science and Electronic Engineering.
 It’s hard to imagine a world without mobile networks, the internet, radio, or audio-visual appliances.
-Bringing together knowledge from both electrical engineering and computer science, telecommunications engineers drive these communications systems which are so fundamental to the modern world.
+Bringing together knowledge from both electrical engineering and computer science, communications engineers drive these communications systems which are so fundamental to the modern world.

-You study a wide range of topics in telecommunications, including:
+You study a wide range of topics in communications, including: